Updates in Hospice and Palliative Medicine and Intensive Physician Board Review Course

 General Registration Information

-- Advanced registration is encouraged as space and materials are limited.
+- Advanced Registration is encouraged as space are limited.

-- Updates in Hospice and Palliative Medicine and Intensive Physician Board Review registration fee includes materials, continental breakfasts, lunches and breaks; however, it does not include registration to the 21st Annual Interdisciplinary Conference on Supportive Care, Hospice and Palliative Medicine.
+- Updates in Hospice and Palliative Medicine and Intensive Physician Board Review Course registration fee includes materials, continental breakfasts, lunches, and breaks.

 - Money Order

-- The conference is providing a block of rooms at the Houston Marriott at the Texas Medical Center Hotel, 6580 Fannin St., Houston, Texas 77030.
+- A block of rooms at the Houston Marriott Medical Center Hotel, located at 6580 Fannin St., Houston, Texas 77030.

 - Houston is served by two airports, George Bush Intercontinental (IAH) and William P. Hobby (HOU).

-Parking is available in Garage 10, which is located on the east side of the Clark Clinic.
-Go to the third floor, walk across the bridge and take the elevator to the 11th floor to reach the conference area.
-Parking is $12 per day.
+Parking is available in Garage 10, which is located on the east side of the Clark Clinic, for $12 per day.
 There are EasyPay Stations on the first, second and third floors, instead of a cashier.
 The EasyPay Station is a self-serve payment station and will take cash or credit cards.
 You feed your ticket into the machine, it tells you how much you owe, you then pay that amount and the machine returns your "paid" ticket.
 Take the "paid" ticket to the exit gate and feed it into a machine there to raise the gate and exit the garage.

 Take the crosswalk on level 3 of Garage 10 into MD Anderson.
 The first set of elevators on your left (next to the guard station) can be used to access floor 11.
 As you exit the elevator on floor 11, you will be at the back of the auditorium.
 Turn to your left to follow the hallway to the registration desk and the front of the auditorium.

 Photographing, audio taping and video taping are prohibited.